Looking to explore Serengeti National Park, Tanzania?

 Budget—Siringit Serengeti Camp: This campsite has luxurious tents covered with canvas, and they do have electricity.
 Enjoy the en-suite bathrooms and heaters if you’re there on colder nights.
-All meals are fresh and included with your price.
-They also have a bar on-site and Wi-Fi.
+All meals are fresh and included in your price.
+They also have an on-site bar and Wi-Fi.

 Mid-range—Nasikia Ehlane Plains Camp: This camp also has canvas tents with everything you need.
 If you want to splurge, book one of the stargazing tents.
 The rooftop is open and gives you a beautiful view of the sky while you’re sleeping.
 They have a campfire and music every night and an on-site restaurant and lounge.

 Luxury—Serengeti Bushtops Camp: This camp is on top of a hill, so you get much better views of the park than the campsites in the grasslands.
 They have an amazing infinity pool with even more amazing views.
 The campsites are also on the migration path, so it’s a perfect place to see the wildebeests.
 It also has a restaurant, lounge, and library.